 At any one time, you may be working in multiple code files and moving among several tool windows as you develop an application.
 You can keep organized by using the following tips.

 Keep files that you frequently use visible in the editor.
 You can pin files to the left side of the tab well so that they remain visible regardless of how many files are open in the editor.

 To pin a file, choose the file’s tab, and then choose the Toggle Pin Status button.

 Move documents and windows to other monitors.
 If you use more than one monitor when you develop applications, you can work on portions of your application more easily by moving files that are open in the editor to another monitor.
-You can also move tool windows, such as debugger windows, to another monitor and tab dock document and tool windows together to create "rafts."
-For more information, see Customize window layouts in Visual Studio.
+You can also move tool windows, such as debugger windows, to another monitor and tab dock document and tool windows together to create “rafts.”
+For more information, see How to: Arrange and Dock Windows.

 You can also manage files more easily by creating another instance of Solution Explorer and moving it to another monitor.
 To create another instance of Solution Explorer, open a shortcut menu in Solution Explorer, and then choose New Solution Explorer View.

 Customize the fonts that appear in Visual Studio.
-You can change the font face, size, and color that's used for text in the IDE.
+You can change the font face, size, and color that’s used for text in the IDE.
 For example, you can customize the color of specific code elements in the editor and the font face in tool windows or throughout the IDE.
-For more information, see How to: Change fonts and colors and How to: Change fonts and colors in the editor.
+For more information, see How to: Change Fonts and Colors in Visual Studio and How to: Change Fonts and Colors in the Editor.